 From time to time intended parents come to Growing Generations with an egg donor already in mind and, in some cases, already having agreed to be their donor.
-These cases, commonly called known donor cases, are more the exception than the rule.
-When done with proper screening and forethought, using a known donor can provide the same safety and considerations as an anonymous donor case, while providing additional value to intended parents.
+These cases are commonly called known donor cases.
+When done with proper screening and forethought, using a known donor can provide the same safety and considerations as an unknown donor case, while providing additional value to intended parents.

 The proposal to help build a family for someone you can be flattering, but there are many things you’ll want to consider before accepting or declining this unique proposal.

 Known donors are appealing to intended parents for several reasons.
 Some intended parents like the idea of knowing the egg donor in everyday life.
 They’ll have the unique opportunity to have knowledge into their egg donor’s personality and, in some cases, her health and family background throughout her life.
 Known donor cases can also represent a cost savings to the intended parents.
 These savings can range between $16,000- $20,000.

 As a known egg donor there is a high probability that you meet the child born from your donation.
 In some cases you may even be able to have a relationship with that child, if that is the wish of both you and of the parents.
 This unique relationship is one that could be incredibly rewarding or potentially very difficult for you over the years.
 You’ll want to think about the role you’d want to have in the child’s life, be it very involved or not at all, and talk about it with the intended parents before agreeing to donate.

 This decision will also impact those who are closest to you, so you may want to solicit the feelings of your significant other, children, and perhaps even siblings or parents.
 Finding objective people who know you well and will look out for your best interest, even if it means declining the proposal, can help you to make the soundest decision possible.